 • You could be held in contempt of court.

 If you cannot pay child support due to a change in your income or other circumstance, it is important to inform the court immediately.
-If you need legal assistance with a child support payment issue, speak with a Seattle child custody attorney today.